 Here is a list of practical fantasy football draft strategy points to consider when you do your draft.
-This advice has helped me dominate expert leagues and I am postive and confident that the advice I’m sharing will also help you dominate.
+This advice has helped me dominate expert leagues and I am positive and confident that the advice I’m sharing will also help you dominate.
 Enjoy this list and make sure you apply these strategies and take action!
-Be sure to share with you friends, but not your league mates!
+Be sure to share with your friends, but not your league mates!
 To completely dominate your league make sure you get the 16 Rounds Draft Solution and crush it!

 1. Load up on Running Backs!

-So here’s the deal, you need to load up on running backs and that’s the bottom line!
+So here’s the deal, you need to load up on running backs, and that’s the bottom line!
 This needs to be first on your priority when approaching your draft.
 You have to go into your fantasy football draft knowing who the running backs are that will get the volume and which guys are not in a minimal committee!
-Listen, more and more often we see coaches implementing running backs by committee and getting that solid workhorse back is crucial to your success at winning your league.
-Note a workhorse running back should get at least 70% plus of the workload.
+Listen, more and more often, we see coaches implementing running backs by the committee, and getting that solid workhorse back is crucial to your success at winning your league.
+Note a workhorse running back should get at least 70% of the workload.

 Here is a solid tip on drafting that solid RB.
-You must ensure that the RB has shown that he can handle a full workload and have seen him do it before.
+You must ensure that the RB has shown that he can handle a full workload and has seen him do it before.
 There will be rookies that come in every year that will fall under the workhorse title.
 Try to make sure you target one of them you feel will break out as early as you possibly can without reaching.
-I understand things change but you need know that he is primed for a year of high volume and carries.
-Ezekiel Elliott is a good example of a running back that gets his share of the workload every single year.
+I understand things change, but you need to know that he is primed for a year of high volume and carries.
+Saquon Barkley is an excellent example of a running back who gets his share of the workload every year.

-Now in later rounds I do suggest you secure some rookies with major upside.
+Now in later rounds, I do suggest you secure some rookies with major upside.
 I’ve had great success grabbing the NEXT big rookie breakouts when loading up on young talent.
-Later rounds is a good time to do this, but sometimes you may want to snipe a rookie RB in earlier rounds if you believe the upside and opportunity is there.
+Later rounds are a good time to do this, but sometimes you may want to snipe a rookie RB in earlier rounds if you believe the upside and opportunity are there.
 Make sure you look at the depth chart and project volume and opportunity for any running back you decide to draft on your roster.
 In my 16 Rounds course, I release every year I give you my big sleepers and breakouts.
-My in-depth research gets rid of a lot of you guess work!
+My in-depth research gets rid of a lot of your guesswork!

 2. Know the league rules